Elementary School Handbooks

 Snack Time

 Each day, the children have snack time.
 The classroom teacher will provide specific information when school begins.
-Please be aware that all classrooms are now allergen safe classrooms.
+Please be aware that we are an allergen-aware school, and some instructional spaces will be designated allergen-free for safety reasons.

 Lunch/Recess